bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

 1. Create a storage bucket with Google Cloud storage.
 This could also be done with Amazon s3 or another cloud storage service, but in this tutorial I will use Google Cloud storage.
 2. (optionally) Set up a static IP, load balancing and cloud cdn to turn our bucket instance into an actual CDN.
 3. (optionally) Add our CDN to a custom subdomain or domain.
-4. (optionally) Use Firebase and Node.js to create a very simple dashboard to upload and manage files (alternatively, you could just use the GCP dashboard).
+4. (optionally; coming soon) In the next part, use Node.js to create a very simple dashboard to upload and manage files.

 You will need an active [Google Cloud Platform](https://console.cloud.google.com/) account to follow along.
 Before you begin, I would recommend that you create a new project (from the dropdown in the top menu bar) to isolate the cloud storage and networking instances from any other GCP projects you might have.

+If you run into any issues or have any questions throughout this tutorial, make sure to leave a comment down below and I'll try to reply within a day or two.

 ## Creating a Cloud Storage Bucket.